FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 <a id="name-form"/>

-## 5.13 The "NameForm" Data Type
+## 3.19 The "NameForm" Data Type

 The `NameForm` data type defines a representation of a name (a "name form") within a given cultural context, such as a given language and script.

 As names are captured (in records or in applications), the terms in the name are sometimes classified by type.
 For example, a certificate of death might prompt for "given name(s)" and "surname".
 The `parts` list can be used to represent the terms in the name that have been classified.

-If both a full rendering of the name and a list of parts are provided, there is no requirement that every term in the fully rendered name appear in the list of parts.
+If both a full rendering of the name and a list of parts are provided, it NOT REQUIRED that every term in the fully rendered name appear in the list of parts.

-Name parts in the `parts` list are to be ordered in the natural order they would be spoken in the given cultural context.
+Name parts in the `parts` list are presumed to be ordered in the natural order they would be spoken in the given cultural context.

-If a full rendering of the name is not provided (i.e., the name has only been expressed in `parts`), a full rendering of the name can be derived (sans punctuation) by concatenating, in order, each `NamePart.value` in the `parts` list, separating each part with the name part delimiter appropriate for the given `locale`.
+If a full rendering of the name is not provided (i.e., the name has only been expressed in `part`s), a full rendering of the name can be derived (sans punctuation) by concatenating, in order, each `NamePart.value` in the `parts` list, separating each part with the name part delimiter appropriate for the given `locale`.

 ### identifier